Fiffigelin/CapyFacts2.0/README.md

 ## Start the app

+Url to the github-repo: https://github.com/Fiffigelin/CapyFacts1.0

-To start the app you need to run `npm i` the first time and use
+To start the app you need to run `npm i` the first time.
+Start project : `npm start`
+Start android-emulator: `a`

 ## Idiocy at an elite level